buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 ## Operational Implications

-There are demonstrated and easily repeatable uses cases of ULA not being preferred in some OS and network equipment over legacy IPv4 that necessitate the immediate update to [](RFC6724) to better reflect the original intent of the RFC.
+There are demonstrated and easily repeatable uses cases of ULA not being preferred in some OS and network equipment over legacy IPv4 that necessitate an update to [](RFC6724) to better reflect the original intent of the RFC.
 As with most adjustments to standards, and using [](RFC6724) itself as a measurement, this update will likely take between 8-20 years to become common enough for relatively consistent behavior within operating systems.
 As a reference, as of the time of this writing, it has been 10 years since [](RFC6724) has been published but we continue to see existing commercial and open source operating systems exhibiting [](RFC3484) behavior.
-While it should be noted that [](RFC6724) defines a solution that is functional academically, operationally the solution of adjusting the address preference selection table is both operating system dependent and unable to be signaled by any network mechanism such as within a router advertisement, DHCPv6 option, or the like.
+While it should be noted that [](RFC6724) defines a solution that is functional theoretically, operationally the solution of adjusting the address preference selection table is both operating system dependent and unable to be signaled by any network mechanism such as within a router advertisement, DHCPv6 option, or the like.
 This lack of an intra-protocol or network-based ability to adjust address selection preference, along with the inability to adjust a notable number of operating systems either programmatically or manually renders operational scalability of such a mechanism functionally untenable.
-It is anticipated that any update of [](RFC6724) would require an additional 8-20 years to be fully realized and properly implemented in a majority of network connected systems.
-In addition, in the current versions of Linux, the priority table (gai.conf) still makes reference to [](RFC3484), further demonstrating the long timeframe to have updates reflected in a current, modern operating system.
-Examples of such out-of-date behavior can be found in printers, cameras, fixed devices, IoT sensors, and longer lifecycle equipment.
 It is especially important to note this behavior in the long lifecycle equipment that exists in industrial control and operational technology environments due to their very long mean time to replacement.

 The core issue is the stated interpretation from gai.conf that has the following default:

 ~~~~~~~~~~